mosra/m.css/doc/plugins/plots-and-graphs.rst

 configure bar colors using :rst:`:colors:`.
 The colors correspond to m.css `color classes <{filename}/css/components.rst#colors>`_ and you can either use one color for all or one for each value, separated by whitespace.
 It's possible to add an extra line of labels using :rst:`:labels_extra:`.
-Bar graph height is calculated automatically based on amount of values, you can adjust the bar height using :rst:`:bar_height:`.
+Bar chart height is calculated automatically based on amount of values, you can adjust the bar height using :rst:`:bar_height:`.
 Default value is :py:`0.4`.